dahyeK0420/DataIntegration_Reshaping/README.md

 ## 4. Determine the Nearest Train Station to the Property and the Relevant Travel Itineraries

 ## 5. Data Reshaping
 This part of the program prepares the dataset to be processed for a linear regression model for property price prediction.
 In order to apply the dataset for the modelling process, the attributes should first satisfies the *linearity*, *normality*, and *independence* assumptions.
 This part of the program reshapes the dataset for *linearity* and *normality* assumptions.
+This also includes MinMax/Standard scaling process for each feature.